 As a consequence, the above experiences can result in emotional disorders such as anxiety and depression, but most commonly lead to behavioural (or conduct) disorders in young males.
 These disorders are characterised by repetitive and persistent patterns of disruptive and, sometimes, violent behaviour in which the rights of others, and social norms or rules, are violated.
-Crucially, up to 70% of all children and vouna people who experience mental health issues have not been provided with an appropriate intervention at an early age.
-This needs to change, as research shows that mental health outcomes are better when addressed early than at a later stage.

-With this in mind, the power of sport and physical activity can be used as a tool to improve wellbeing and achievement in young males.
+Crucially, up to 70% of all children and young people who experience mental health issues have not been provided with an appropriate intervention at an early age.
+This needs to change, as research shows that mental health outcomes are better when addressed early than at a later stage. when experienced during adolescence, by increasing the likelihood of a young person being excluded from school, being involved with the criminal justice system, and having a poorer quality of life.
+Young men and boys represent the group at the highest risk of mental health problems in developed countries; and in 2019, global suicide rates were 1.75 times higher in males than in females.
+Importantly, adolescent males have lower rates of help-seeking, are less likely to seek help from professional services and maintain higher levels of stigmatising attitudes regarding mental health problems compared with their female peers.
+This compared with their female peers.
+This makes boys and young men particularly vulnerable and highlights the need for targeted interventions and a preventative approach to promote positive mental health and give them a sense of purpose and identity.
+Given such evidence, mental health problems can have a long-term impact With this in mind, the power of sport and physical activity can be used as a tool to improve wellbeing and achievement in young males.
 It has been well-established that regular physical activity can enhance social, emotional, and physical wellbeing which can enhance health-related quality of life.
 While it is important that these methods are implemented for all boys to promote positive wellbeing, such methods should be targeting those who are at most risk of 'falling out of the system'.
 The ability of these boys to achieve academically isn't being catered for by the curriculum.
 The power of sport has the potential to develop boys' skills and wellbeing from an early age to prevent such issues leading to a clinical diagnosis of a mental health disorder, exclusion from school, or involvement in the criminal justice system.
+4 | MENTAL WELLBEING IN CHILDREN AND YOUNG PEOPLE: "WHAT ABOUT THE BOYS?"
 Key facts and statistics